Nero Burning ROM

 Nero Burning ROM, commonly called Nero, is an optical disc authoring program from Nero AG.
 The software is part of the Nero Multimedia Suite but is also available as a stand-alone product.
 It is used for burning and copying optical media such as CDs, DVDs, and Blu-ray disks.
 The program also supports the label printing technologies LightScribe and LabelFlash, and can be used to convert audio files into other audio formats.

 Name

-Nero Burning ROM is a pun in reference to Roman Emperor Nero, who was best known for his association in the Great Fire of Rome.
-The emperor allegedly fiddled while the city of Rome burned.
-Also, Rome in German is spelled Rom.
-The software's logo features a burning Colosseum, although this is an anachronism as it was not built until after Nero's death.
+Nero Burning ROM is a pun in reference to Roman emperor Nero, who was rumored to have ordered the Great Fire of Rome.
+The software's logo features a burning Colosseum, though this is an anachronism as it was not built until after Nero's death.